Which city is cheaper, Venice or Bratislava?

 Many backpackers visit Venice.
 Many backpackers stay just out of town to save a bit of money, but, even though it's not cheap, this city is well-established on the backpacker trail.

-Public transit in Venice is top-notch.
+Venice has a great public transit system.
 There is a comprehensive boat and ferry system that includes aporettos, alilagunas, private water taxis, gondolas, and traghettos.

-Bratislava and Venice both are comparable when exploring on foot.
+Bratislava and Venice both are world-class when exploring on foot.

 It is easy to get around Bratislava on foot.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.